-- 1. Place the shift lever in PARK, then press and release the ENGINE START/STOP button. - 2.
-The ignition switch will return to the OFF position.

-3. If the shift lever is not in PARK, the ENGINE START/

-STOP button must be held for two seconds and vehicle speed must be above 5 mph (8 km/h) before the engine will shut off.
-The ignition switch position will remain in the ACC position until the shift lever is in PARK and the button is pressed twice to the OFF position.
-If the shift lever is not in PARK and the ENGINE START/STOP button is pressed once, the EVIC (if equipped) will display a "Vehicle Not In Park" message and the engine will remain running.
+- 1. Place the shift lever/gear selector in PARK, then press and release the ENGINE START/STOP button. - 2.
+The ignition switch will return to the OFF position. - 3.
+If the shift lever/gear selector is not in PARK, the ENGINE START/STOP button must be held for two seconds or three short presses in a row with the vehicle speed above 5 mph (8 km/h) before the engine will shut off.
+The ignition switch position will remain in the ACC position until the shift lever/gear selector is in PARK and the button is pressed twice to the OFF position.
+If the shift lever/gear selector is not in PARK and the ENGINE START/STOP button is pressed once, the EVIC (if equipped) will display a "Vehicle Not In Park" message and the engine will remain running.
 Never leave a vehicle out of the PARK position, or it could roll.